bhagya88/week-3-hangman/README.md

 # Hangman game

 ### Overview
 The theme of this game is Classical music.
 In the this hangman game, you get to guess the composer of the classical music.
+When you guess it right will hear a piece composed by that musician and see his picture.

 ###Demo
 [Click to watch the demo](https://thawing-shore-39948.herokuapp.com)